[?] Subscribe To This Site

 Many business owners get sidetracked because they've heard that "creative sells".

-In fact, the industry mantra actually is "It's not creative UNLESS it sells".
+In fact, the industry mantra actually is "It's not creative UNLESS IT SELLS".

 When properly done, the creative will reinforce and echo the strategy.